Charles Kavanagh: First World War

-In February 1915 Kavanagh was promoted to major-general and three months later he was made the general officer commanding (GOC) of the 2nd Cavalry Division.
-His time with the division was short, however, and, after playing a distinctive role in the Second Battle of Ypres, Kavanagh became GOC of the 5th Division, one of the original Regular Army divisions of the BEF.
-Holding this post until March 1916, where he was very active in the front lines and frequently seeing to the wellbeing of his men, he then received promotion to temporary lieutenant-general in April and took command of I Corps from Sir Hubert Gough.
-Again, however, his period in command was destined to be short, lasting only until July, although in his fairly short time with the corps he managed to irritate many of his division commanders with his interferences into the front lines.

 In August Kavanagh was asked to reform the Cavalry Corps which had been broken up earlier in the year.
-He was to remain as its GOC until after the end of the war, which came to an end on 11 November 1918.
-He was made a Knight Commander of the Order of the Bath in January 1917 and in 1919 a Knight Commander of the Order of St Michael and St George, and was also granted the French Legion of Honour that year as well.
+He was to remain as its GOC until after the end of the war, which came to an end on 11 November 1918, leading it in the Battle of Amiens during the Hundred Days Offensive.

+For his services in the war, he was made a Knight Commander of the Order of the Bath (KCB) in January 1917 and in 1919 a Knight Commander of the Order of St Michael and St George (KCMG), and was also granted the French Legion of Honour that year as well.

 Post-war and final years

 He retired from the army in March 1920, with the honorary rank of lieutenant general, after well over thirty-five years of continuous service.
 In retirement he became Governor of the Military Knights of Windsor.

 He died on 11 October 1950, at the age of 86.